NanoComp/meep/doc/docs/Python_User_Interface.md

 </div>

+### Load and Dump Simulation State

+The functions below add support for saving and restoring parts of the MEEP Simulation state.

+For all functions below, when dumping/loading state to/from a distributed filesystem (using say, parallel HDF5) and running in a MPI environment, setting `single_parallel_file=True` (the default) will result in all processes writing/reading to/from the same/single file after computing their respective offsets into this file.
+When set to `False`, each process writes/reads data for the chunks it owns to/from a separate, process unique file.

-### Load and Dump Structure
+#### Load and Dump Structure

 These functions dump the raw ε and μ data to disk and load it back for doing multiple simulations with the same materials but different sources etc. The only prerequisite is that the dump/load simulations have the same [chunks](Chunks_and_Symmetry.md) (i.e. the same grid, number of processors, symmetries, and PML).
 When using `split_chunks_evenly=False`, you must also dump the original chunk layout using `dump_chunk_layout` and load it into the new `Simulation` using the `chunk_layout` parameter.
 Currently only stores dispersive and non-dispersive $\varepsilon$ and $\mu$ but not nonlinearities.
 Note that loading data from a file in this way overwrites any `geometry` data passed to the `Simulation` constructor.

-For dump_structure and load_structure, when `single_parallel_file=True` (the default) - all chunks write to the same/single file after computing their respective offsets into this file.
-When set to 'False', each chunk writes writes its data to a separate file that is appropriately named by its chunk index.

 <a id="Simulation.dump_structure"></a>